top of page

 • reviewing how the medication was previously used;

-• integrating psychological support and behavioural strategies;
+• integrating psychological support (e.g. CBT);

 No obligation.
 No judgement.
 No cost.